 Infections of the eye are most commonly transmitted by direct contact, and this is generally the case in children that are experiencing an infection.
 Because children don’t always wash their hands properly, they can transmit bacteria, fungus, or viruses by simply rubbing their eyes with their fingers or sleeping on a pillow that has been touched by infected hands.
 Parents are also susceptible to eye infections because of their children.
 In certain cases, infections can be passed on at birth if the mother has an untreated sexually transmitted disease, but this is exceedingly rare.

-Some eye infections go away on their own, but it is important to consult with a doctor if an infection is suspected.
+Some eye infections go away on their own, but it is important to consult with a doctor.
 Symptoms may clear up, but the underlying cause may still be of concern and require treatment.
 As mentioned, ignoring eye infections can lead to long-term complications starting at minor disturbances in vision but increasing in severity all the way to permanent vision loss.
-An experienced eye doctor can consult with patients and let them know the diagnosis and the severity of the infection.
+South Bay Eye Care is here to diagnose and determine if treatment is required.

 The best way to prevent the occurrence of eye infections is to maintain a clean environment and constantly wash your hands.
 Pillows and sheets should be cleaned regularly, especially in children’s beds.
 Following these simple steps will put you on the right track to avoiding infections in the future.